Call of Duty

-Call of Duty is a first-person shooter military video game series and media franchise published by Activision, starting in 2003.
-The games were first developed by Infinity Ward, then by Treyarch and Sledgehammer Games.
+Call of Duty (CoD) is a first-person shooter video game series and media franchise published by Activision, starting in 2003.
+The games were first developed by Infinity Ward, then by Treyarch, Sledgehammer Games and Raven Software.
 Several spin-off and handheld games were made by other developers.
-The most recent, Call of Duty: Black Ops 7, was released on November 14, 2025.
+The most recent game, Call of Duty: Black Ops 7, was released on November 14, 2025.
+The next game, Call of Duty: Modern Warfare 4, is scheduled for release on October 23, 2026.

 The series originally focused on a World War II setting, with Infinity Ward developing Call of Duty (2003) and Call of Duty 2 (2005) and Treyarch developing Call of Duty 3 (2006).
 Infinity Ward's Call of Duty 4: Modern Warfare (2007) introduced a modern setting and proved to be the breakthrough title for the series, creating the Modern Warfare sub-series; a Modern Warfare remastered version was released in 2016.
 Two other entries, Modern Warfare 2 (2009) and Modern Warfare 3 (2011), were made.
 The sub-series received a reboot with Modern Warfare in 2019, Modern Warfare II in 2022, and Modern Warfare III in 2023.
-Infinity Ward has also developed two games outside of the Modern Warfare sub-series, Ghosts (2013) and Infinite Warfare (2016).
+Infinity Ward has developed two games outside of the Modern Warfare sub-series, Ghosts (2013) and Infinite Warfare (2016).

 Treyarch made one last World War II-based game, World at War (2008), before releasing Black Ops (2010) and subsequently creating the Black Ops sub-series.
 Six more entries, Black Ops II (2012), Black Ops III (2015), Black Ops 4 (2018), Black Ops Cold War (2020), Black Ops 6 (2024), and Black Ops 7 (2025) were made, the latter three in conjunction with Raven Software.
-Sledgehammer Games, which were co-developers for Modern Warfare 3, have also developed three titles, Advanced Warfare (2014), WWII (2017), and Vanguard (2021).
-They are also the lead developer for Modern Warfare III (2023), the third entry in the Modern Warfare reboot sub-series.
+Sledgehammer Games, which were co-developers for Modern Warfare 3, have developed three titles, Advanced Warfare (2014), WWII (2017), and Vanguard (2021).
+They are the lead developer for Modern Warfare III (2023), the third entry in the Modern Warfare reboot sub-series.

 As of October 2023, Call of Duty has sold over 500 million copies and has 100 million monthly active players across all platforms.
 The franchise generated $30 billion in revenue by 2022.
 The series is verified by the Guinness World Records as the best-selling first-person shooter game series.
-It is also the most successful video game franchise created in the United States and the third best-selling video game franchise of all time.
-Other products in the franchise include a line of action figures designed by Plan B Toys, a card game created by Upper Deck Company, Mega Bloks sets by Mega Brands, and a comic book miniseries published by WildStorm Productions, and a feature film in development.
+It is the most successful video game franchise created in the United States and the fourth best-selling video game franchise of all time.
+Other products in the franchise include a line of action figures designed by Plan B Toys, a card game created by Upper Deck Company, Mega Bloks sets by Mega Brands, and a comic book miniseries published by WildStorm Productions, and a feature film in development by Paramount Pictures, set to be released in 2028.